tankcdr/solana-defi-indexer-rs/docs/README.md

 ## Architecture

-The indexer follows a modular, protocol-oriented architecture:
+The indexer follows a modular, protocol-oriented architecture built around the `DexIndexer` trait:

 - **Models**: Define the structures for blockchain events and database tables
-  - Organized by protocol (e.g., `models/orca/whirlpool.rs`)
+  - Organized by protocol (e.g., `models/orca/whirlpool.rs`, `models/raydium/concentrated.rs`)
   - Common models shared across protocols (`models/common.rs`)
 - **DB**: Handle database connections and operations
   - Connection pool management
   - Protocol-specific repositories
   - Signature tracking to prevent duplicate processing
 - **Indexers**: Process blockchain events and store them in the database
+  - Core `DexIndexer` trait with default implementations for common operations
-  - Protocol-specific indexers with shared backfilling logic
+  - Protocol-specific indexers implementing the trait
   - WebSocket-based real-time monitoring
+  - Event buffering during backfill operations
+  - Scheduled backfilling for missed events

 All database tables are created under the 'apestrong' schema for organization.
 The schema is structured into:

-- **Common tables**: Shared across all DEXes (token metadata, subscribed pools)
+- **Common tables**: Shared across all DEXes (token metadata, subscribed pools, signature tracking)
 - **Protocol-specific tables**: Each DEX has its own set of tables for events
 - **Views**: For convenient querying of complex data relationships